- My background is such-and-such, can you tell me whether I'll be a competitive applicant to one of your programs?

 - I applied to NYU in a previous year.
 Can you re-use some of my earlier applications materials?

-Only your GRE scores (retained for five years) and TOEFL scores (retained for two years).
-See here.
+Only your GRE scores (retained for five years) and TOEFL/IELTS scores (retained for two years).
+Review the FAQ for Re-applying for Admission.

 - If I'm accepted, can I defer admission for a year?